Some teddy bears are just tchotchkes. So what's the difference between those ones and the ones that help? And how does one become the other?

 There will be a teddy bear.
 There always is.
-Push back against the plush tide and it crashes, all fur and baleful plastic eyes, in the living room regardless.
-Stuffed animals are not simply ubiquitous — more than half of American adults still have their childhood teddy bears — they’re ubiquitous for a reason.
-Scientists regularly find that so-called “transitional objects” like teddy bears help children handle emotions and limit stress.
+Stuffed animals are not simply ubiquitous — more than half of American adults still have their childhood teddy bears — but they’re ubiquitous for a reason.
+Scientists regularly find that so-called “transitional objects” like stuffed animals help children handle emotions and limit stress.
 In the aftermath of the 2012 school shooting in Newton, Connecticut, well-meaning donors sent 7,000 teddy bears to survivors and their families.
 This was an act of sentimentality, but it was also a practical psychological measure.
 Teddy bears can be meaningfully helpful.

 Studies have shown that the modern teddy bear is — perhaps purposefully and perhaps through a quasi-evolutionary sort of selection — engineered to have the precise facial features and dimensions that the human brain yearns to cuddle.
 Beyond cuddling, these fuzzy creatures are uniquely capable of dampening psychological trauma, studies suggest, and replacing absentee parents.
-And scientists suspect that some children become so attached to their optimized teddies that they attach individual, life-like significance to the inanimate object.
+And scientists suspect that some children become so attached to their optimized teddy bears that they attach individual, lifelike significance to the inanimate object.

 How To Design The Optimal Teddy Bear

 Softness is key.
-One large, robust study found that one in three children expressed attachment to an inanimate object, but that only 7 percent of these children were enamored with a hard toy such as an action figure (sorry Woody and Buzz).
-Thirty-one percent of the kids were attached to teddy bears or other soft dolls, beating attachment to security blankets by several percentage points but falling shy of the 38 percent who clung to soft fabric (mostly rags or pieces of cloth).
+One large, robust study found that one in three children expressed attachment to an inanimate object, but that only 7% of these children were enamored with a hard toy such as an action figure (sorry Woody and Buzz).
+Thirty-one percent of the kids were attached to teddy bears or other soft dolls, beating attachment to security blankets by several percentage points but falling shy of the 38% who clung to soft fabric (mostly rags or pieces of cloth).

 Historically, teddy bears have walked the same hallowed ground.
 The authors of the 2012 paper note that one of the first teddy bears from 1903 — derived from a picture of President Teddy Roosevelt with a brown bear — had a low forehead and a long snout.
 Over time, vintage teddies were supplanted by newer models with large foreheads, short snouts, and dominant cheeks.

-“Dolls have come to emphasize or exaggerate these features,” the authors write.
+“Dolls have come to emphasize or exaggerate these features,” the authors wrote.
 “Cartoon characters do likewise, and those animals most often selected as pets tend also to have them.”

 Teddy Bears Improve Psychological Well-Being